-Located in Reguengo, Portalegre, inside the protected Serra de São Mamede natural park within the Alto Alentejo region in Portugal, the history of what is known as the Vinha dos Padres (literally “Vines (vineyard) of the Monks”) estate - where Vila Maria is located - dates back to its first acquisition from the Portuguese crown in 1795.
-Despite its recorded history being very regionally rich, its informal history however provides a much longer and gripping narrative dating back to winemaking traditions of the mid-1500s with the beginning of an established Jesuit presence in Portugal who’s religious organization relied deeply on the vini- and viticulture.
+Located in Reguengo, Portalegre, at 600m altitude inside the protected Serra de São Mamede natural park within the Alto Alentejo region in Portugal, the history of what is known as the Vinha dos Padres (literally “Vines (vineyard) of the Monks”) estate - where Vila Maria is located - dates back to its first acquisition from the Portuguese crown in 1795.
+Despite its rich recorded history, its informal history provides a much longer and gripping winemaking narrative dating back to the mid-1500s with the beginning of an established Jesuit presence in Portugal who’s religious organization relied deeply on the vini- and viticulture.

 Shortly after, in 1795, during a petition to purchase land from the Portuguese crown - referenced as “Quinta dos Padres” (“Farmstead of the Monks”) - the buyer, João da Fonseca Achioli Coutinho, requested an evaluation of a vineyard located in Reguengo, near Portalegre, previously belonging to the Society of Jesus.
 This estate was transactionally named “Vinha dos Padres”.
 Through the acquisition of this land, the Achioli family settled in the Portalegre region, subsequently greatly expanding their domains, which according to municipal archives greatly contributed to the establishment of the village of Reguengo, Portalegre, where the vineyard is located.
 The vineyard stayed in the Achioli family until the end of the 1800s.